magento/devdocs/guides/v2.0/cloud/project/admin-git-push.md

 during its build process.

-In this example, a developer wants to work on a new feature so they created a new environment by running `platform environment:branch maximal`, where `maximal` is the name of the branch.
+In this example, a developer wants to work on a new feature so they created a new environment by running `magento-cloud environment:branch maximal`, where `maximal` is the name of the branch.

 After modifying some files, the developer pushed the changes using: